5 Everyday Things Queen Elizabeth II Has Never Done in Her Lifetime

 She never took a driver’s license test

 Since driver’s licenses are issued in Queen Elizabeth II’s name, she can drive wherever and whenever she pleases without that little piece of plastic.
 Even as a princess she didn’t need to take the test, because royals were chauffeured from place to place.
 But she learned how to drive during her time serving in World War II as a first aid truck driver.
 Her royal status exempted her from taking a driving test for that gig as well.
 These are the things that will happen once the longest reigning monarch dies.

 She’s never held a 9 to 5 job

 Her Majesty has never had to work a typical 9 to 5 office job a day in her life.
-Even though being the Queen of England is a 24/7 job, it sure is worth it—Forbes estimated her net worth to be about $530 million back in 2016.
+Even though being the Queen of England is a 24/7 job, it sure is worth it—global wealth insights firm estimates her net worth to be at least $520 million.
 Here is how much every person in the royal family is worth.

 She’s never really dated

 Queen Elizabeth II met the love of her life, Prince Philip, at the young age of 13 at a wedding.
 He was only 18 at the time.
 It wasn’t until the summer of 1939 that their romantic courtship took off and by 1947 they were engaged.
 More than 70 years later, the royal pair remains happily married.
 It’s safe to say that the former princess didn’t really date around because unlike most teenage girls, she already had her sights set on her prince charming.
 Next, take a look at more fascinating facts about Queen Elizabeth.